grdw/grdw/_posts/2023-01-28-my-intercom-part-1.md

 It's nice to know my intercom has memory, and it apparently uses about half of its 54 MB.
 If I go to the `8443` page I'm being hit with a bad SSL certificate error, if I decide to trust it anyway I'm being pretty much redirected to the same page that lives on the `8080` port.
 Why does it have a https-alt without an SSL certificate?
 I'm assuming the SSL certificate is only valid for the internal domain that is resolved by the domain server on port 53.

-After some Googling I find out that the password to fill in the "Extender index" screen is simply `admin`, and with that I gain access to my intercom.
+After some Googling I find out that the password to fill in at the "Extender index" screen is simply `admin`, and with that I gain access to my intercom.
 It doesn't give me much, just options to reboot my intercom, change the password on my intercom and some device info.
 The device info page is the most interesting.
 It has two tables:

 <img src="/img/2/2.png" style="width: 100%">